willthames/ansible-review/README.md

 ```

 The standards directory can be overridden with the `-d` argument,
-and the lint rules directory can be overriden with the `-r` argument.
+and the lint rules directory can be overwritten with the `-r` argument.

 ## Standards file